The Free Starship

 B. Deuterium Inventory

 The Galileo probe measured Jupiter’s D/H ratio directly: .[2]
 The ±27% measurement uncertainty linearly scales deuterium yield estimates for any given processed mass flow.
-D/H varies by planet and depth; Jupiter is used here as a measured anchor for order-of-magnitude inventory.
-Jupiter’s mass is kg, roughly 75% hydrogen by mass.
-Total deuterium:
+D/H varies by planet and depth.
+We use Jupiter here as a measured anchor for order-of-magnitude inventory.

-C. Rocket Equation — Mass Ratio Analysis
+C. Rocket Equation and Mass Ratio Analysis

 The Tsiolkovsky equation: